 – Use Google Earth to layout your network and design your coverage areas.
 The tool is free and with the ruler tool you can measure across the campus and compute how many square feet, or acres you need to cover.
 This is a great starting point and will help you visually layout the network.
 Incorporate it with Visio and now you start looking professional

-Find a good RF planning tool – Google Earth was a good start but now you need something that incorporates GPS, site survey processes and RF measurements.
-There are several out there that are free and others that are a cost.
-Tools we recommend are Meraki’s WiFi Mapper, Aruba’s Visual RF and Outdoor Planning Tool, and Air Magnet Survey Pro.
+- Find a good RF planning tool – Google Earth was a good start but now you need something that incorporates GPS, site survey processes and RF measurements.
+There are several tools available, including both paid and free options.
+The tools we recommend are Meraki’s WiFi Mapper, Aruba’s Visual RF and Outdoor Planning Tool, and Air Magnet Survey Pro.

-Choose a great Wireless Network Solution, not just a good one – The foundation on which you build your network will be the success or downfall of your design.
-If you choose a platform that is limited in its functionality and scope your network will not be able to grow.
+- Choose a great Wireless Network Solution, not just a good one – If you choose a platform that is limited in its functionality and scope your network will not be able to grow.
 There are several good wireless platforms out there and they fill the niche for whatever they are good at.
 However, most of them aren’t proficient outside of what their focus is.
 For instance, one vendor may excel at outdoor coverage but has no solution for indoor wireless.
 Or another is a great hotspot solution but does not scale well or have features for use other than for guests.
 Don’t paint yourself into a corner and wind up having two disparate systems for your wireless network.

-Allow for adjustments – RF is a dynamic medium because it can be affected by many different variables.
+- Allow for adjustments – RF is a dynamic medium because it can be affected by many different variables.
 Rain, trees, concrete, cars, people, earth all have an effect on RF signals.
-Because of this you need to build in some adjustments to your design.
+Because of this, you need to build in some adjustments to your design.
 Pick some secondary access point locations in case a tree line interferes with coverage of a field or park.
 Use your wireless platforms automatic RF optimization features to detect WiFi interference and adjust the signal quality.
-If you keep in mind that the RF is always changing and you design with it in mind you will be successful.
+If you keep in mind that the RF is always changing and you design with that in mind, you will be successful.